- How to Use Bulk Verifications & Retrieve the Results

 - Usage-based Pricing

-- How to give access to a shared account
+- How to give or remove access to a shared account

 - Things to Keep in Mind